 Now for many years I thought I made the best risotto with porcini, until I ate it at “Papa` Giovanni” a restaurant in Roma near the Senate (strongly recommend you eat there!).
 I called the host, Daniela, and told her: your risotto is better than mine.
 How do you make it?
 She told me she uses olive oil instead of butter, garlic rather than onion—I was surprised, to say the least.
 I tried and it worked great, so I modified the recipe.
 Here it is:

-- 1 ounce (about 30 grams) dried funghi porcini (Porcini mushrooms)
+- About 50 grams dried funghi porcini (Porcini mushrooms)

 - 2 garlic cloves, smashed